CragglesG/WebScript/README.md

 ### macOS

+_WARNING: This has not yet been tested and may not work as intended._

 This process is much the same as the process for Linux, with the only difference being slightly different download links.
-However, this process not yet been tested on macOS and may not function as intended.

 **WebScript requires that your default shell is set to zsh.
 If you are running macOS Catalina 10.15 or higher, and you have not changed your default shell, you are already using zsh.**